-Live Like Royalty in the Game of Thrones Castle For $650K
+Live Like Royalty in This Game of Thrones Castle For $650K

 Designed in the Norman Revival style by London architect Thomas Hopper, Gosford Castle is about 78 miles north of Dublin, set on the 590-acre grounds of Gosford Forest Park in Northern Ireland.
 The castle was occupied by the Earls of Gosford until 1921 and—perhaps more famously—made multiple appearances in the third season of Game of Thrones as Riverrun, where both the red wedding and Robb Stark’s execution of Rickard Karstark took place.
 Now, fans can purchase a portion of the castle with offers starting at £500,000, or approximately $650,600.